beeware/rubicon-objc/docs/en/topics/c-functions.md

 as `print`), but not output from low-level C functions (such as `puts`).

 The return value of `puts` is ignored in this example.
-It indicates whether or not the call was successful.
+It indicates whether the call was successful.
 If `puts` succeeds, it returns a non-negative integer (the exact value is not significant and has no defined meaning).
 If `puts` encounters an error, it returns the `EOF` constant (on Apple OSes, this is `-1`).